Get a quote

 Many strata owners and committees are often very busy and don’t have the time or expertise required to manage their strata properties effectively.

 This is where a strata manager can help.
 Strata managers are specially trained professionals who deal with the management and needs of strata properties.
-A strata manager is engaged by the committee on behalf of the strata owners* to manage the day to day running of the property and ensuring it is fulfilling all its legislated obligations.
+A strata manager is engaged by the committee on behalf of the strata owners* to manage the day-to-day running of the property and ensuring it is fulfilling all its legislated obligations.

 The roles of a strata manager

 Strata managers carry out duties such as the ones listed below.
-These take a particular skill-set.
+These take a particular skill set.
 Strata managers are experts who have a deep understanding of strata and state legislation.
 The strata management agreement lists the activities they perform on behalf of the strata owners and it may include one or more of the following:

 • Manage the building and common areas as directed by the strata owners in accordance with state legislation.
 This includes ongoing repairs and maintenance of the property.